huang6606521/huang6606521.github.io/projects/final-project.md

   - Website Development
   - Project Collaboration
   - UHM Studying Group
-summary: It is a website that provides a platform for students study together and make friends
+summary: It is a website that provides a platform for students study together and make friends.
 ---

 ### Introduction